parbasu/tableau/european_social_survey/README.md

 3. But this table shows the result for all of Europe, so we are going add the variable Country to column.
 Now you will see the following table. ![](ESS_screenshot_1.png)

 4. The data is still unweighted.
 You need to add weights.
 At the top right next to ANALYSIS, you will see a scale symbol ⚖️, if you hover over it, the word weight appears.
 Click on it!
 A dialogue box will appear.
+Let's take a short detour to learn about weighting your data.

 ## Weighting your data